Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 Based purely on effectiveness, the Siamese Algae Eater (Crossocheilus oblongus) is definitely one of the best algae eaters on our list.

-Their mild temperament and unending appetite for algae makes them the perfect choice for many home fish-keepers.
+Siamese algae eaters have a mild temperament and unending appetite for algae.
+This makes them the perfect choice for many home fish-keepers.

-Though they are eager to feast on any type of algae, Siamese Algae Eaters are commonly known to clean black algae faster than any other species out there.
+Though they eat algae of almost any kind, Siamese Algae Eaters are commonly known to clean black algae faster than any other species out there.
 A group of 4-5 of these fish can leave an algae-covered tank sparkling clean in just a few days.

 Siamese Algae Eaters are also a great choice for planted aquariums.
 They do an amazing job at ridding live plants of algae without damaging the plants themselves, which is a very hard trait to find.